ReinLife-AC297r/reinlife_backend_APIs/README.md

-# ReinLife_Flask
+# ReinLife_Backend
  Backend for ReinLife app (mHealth platform).

- ReinLife is going to be a cross-platform open source mobile Health app and research platform.
+ ReinLife is a cross-platform open source mobile Health app and research platform.
+[This](https://tbd) is a manuscript introducing the plotform.
- We name the backend as "ReinLife_Flask" but currently we are not using Flask.
  We are using Google firebase service.

  The frontend is written in flutter and can be found at [reinlife_flutter](https://github.com/ReinLife-AC297r/reinlife_flutter).